I beg to move,

 Social media has been mentioned a lot.
 I absolutely recognise that it can be a force as much for good as for bad, but I must say that we are seeing content that encourages harmful behaviour.
 It is about the whole psychology of people joining communities.
 When people use social media regularly, they can become isolated from the physical world and join an online world in which everyone is like them.
 It becomes normalising, and it can worsen their experience.

 Equally, social media can be a community of self-help.
 I agree completely with the hon.
 Member for Islwyn that we have to be careful: of course we must challenge companies to be responsible, but it is not black and white, and we need to handle the issue sensitively.
 I am pleased to say that some companies are very responsive, but not all, so we will continue to challenge them.
 The hon.
-Gentleman raised an issue that particularly concerns me: it is one thing to regulate public platforms, but encrypted direct contact is having a growing impact.
+Gentleman raised an issue that particularly concerns me.
+It is one thing to regulate public platforms, but encrypted direct contact is having a growing impact.
 We need to look at Snapchat, WhatsApp and so on, because the fact is the Government are always three steps—probably more—behind technology.

 The hon.
 Member for East Kilbride, Strathaven and Lesmahagow emphasised peer support.
 I could not agree more: peer support is important for mental health generally.
-If I could make one challenge to NHS commissioners, it would be that providing support to people who suffer mental ill health is not just about clinicians; it is about the voluntary sector and peer support workers.
+If I could make one challenge to NHS commissioners, it would be to recognise that providing support to people who suffer mental ill health is not just about clinicians; it is about the voluntary sector and peer support workers.
 If we are to really step up to that challenge, I hope to see much more imagination in how services are commissioned.

 I have so much more to say, but I am running out of time.
 With hon.
 Members’ indulgence, I will write to them—not least the hon.
 Member for Newcastle-under-Lyme (Paul Farrelly)—to outline our response to the points that they raised.
 We have a lot of figures and have shown that we are meeting targets, but I think all hon.
 Members would be more confident if there were more granularity—not least because of the cases raised today in which people have not received the treatment that they deserve.